Skip to content

 Heartbit includes a built-in evaluation framework for testing agent behavior systematically.

-The eval framework provides three scoring dimensions:
+The eval framework provides scoring across multiple dimensions:

 • Trajectory scoring — verify agents call the right tools in the right order